-- a.
+a.
 Any residential or commercial structures within high noise levels (above 65 dBA) will be soundproofed to the extent possible.
 However, soundproofing may not eliminate all high noise levels under normal procedures.
-It is estimated that noise from the bridge construction could impact about 236 single-family units, 94 multiple-living units, and 4 churches.
-Soundproofing measures could include installing insulation, noise-cancelling machines, or sound walls. - b.
+Soundproofing measures could include installing insulation, replacing windows, HVAC improvements, noise-cancelling machines, sound walls, etc.

+- b.
 The hours of pile driving and heavy truck hauling on designated routes will be restricted to at most 10 hours per day and not at night.
-Pile driving for the new St. Claude Avenue bridge will be scheduled during the summer to minimize noise impacts on schools.
+Pile driving for the new low-rise St. Claude Avenue bridge will be scheduled during the summer to minimize noise impacts on schools. - c.
+Temporary relocation of residents during periods of high noise related activities may be considered when all other mitigation measures have been exhausted or deemed impractical.
+This will be optional for residents immediately adjacent to the construction activity, especially adjacent to the St. Claude Avenue bridge approaches.